lala-data/cmustudent-repository/healthcarereport.md

   * Show chart comparing government funded and other sources like Personal,Private,Out of pocket etc.
   * Retain the original chart for chart-2.
 Pie chart did not provide more information.
 Stacked bar was much better.

-  I did not perform any data visualization changes to chart-2 as it conveyed relevant inforamtion.
+  I did not perform any data visualization changes to chart-2 as it conveyed relevant information.
   Only suggestion I received was to show more data as 10 years is a huge gap.As the original data for chart-2 doesnt have for other years except 2007 and 2017, I did not try other visualization.